Mogle7Arkad/Mogle7Arkad/README.md

 🤝 I'd love to collaborate on projects to help give me a grip of real world experience hence reveal my weakness and propel me to strengthen my abilities. <br>

-⚡ Fun fact: I love books, play card games, love travelinga and adventures.
+⚡ Fun fact: When i am not coding: I read books, surf the internet, play card games or see a movie.

 🔭 I have broad work experience on different fields and spheres of life.
 Want to know more?
 Meet me on my social media!